 On June 9, 2019, UTC entered into the Raytheon merger agreement, which provides for the combination of the UTC Aerospace Businesses and Raytheon in a merger of equals transaction with Raytheon surviving as a wholly owned subsidiary of UTC.
-Under the Raytheon merger agreement, UTC has agreed with Raytheon that, subject to the terms and conditions of the Raytheon merger agreement, UTC will consummate the separation and each of the Carrier distribution and the Otis distribution and the Otis distribution.
-In addition, the completion of the separation and each of the Carrier distribution and the Otis distribution is a condition to the Raytheon merger under the Raytheon merger agreement.
-Accordingly, the Raytheon merger will not be completed unless and until the separation and each of the Carrier distribution and the Otis distribution are completed.
-The completion of the Raytheon merger is not a condition to the completion of the distributions.
+Under the Raytheon merger agreement, UTC has agreed with Raytheon that, subject to the terms and conditions of the Raytheon merger agreement, UTC will consummate the separation and each of the Carrier distribution and the Otis distribution.
+In addition, the completion of the separation and each of the Carrier distribution and the Otis distribution to the Raytheon merger agreement.
+Accordingly, the Raytheon merger will not be completed unless and until the separation and each of the Carrier distributions.
 Therefore, UTC may complete the distribution even if the conditions to the Raytheon merger under the Raytheon merger agreement have not been satisfied or waived, the Raytheon merger agreement has been terminated or the Raytheon merger will otherwise not be consummated.
 For more information, see "Certain Relationships and Related Party Transactions-Raytheon Merger Agreement."

-On [], 20[], the UTC Board of Directors approved the distribution of all of Carrier's issued and outstanding shares of common stock on the basis of [] shares of Carrier common stock for every share of UTC common stock held as of the close of business on [], 20[], the record date.
+On [ ], 2020, the UTC Board of Directors approved the distribution of all of Carrier's issued and outstanding shares of common stock on the basis of [ ] shares of Carrier common stock for every share of UTC common stock held as of the close of business on [ ], 2020, the record date.
 We currently expect the Otis distribution to occur on or around the date of the Carrier distribution, unless otherwise determined by the UTC Board of Directors in its sole and absolute discretion, but subject to UTC's agreement to consummate each of the Carrier distribution and the Otis distribution as required pursuant to, and subject to the terms and conditions of, the Raytheon merger agreement.
 Though UTC has agreed pursuant to, and subject to the terms and conditions of, the Raytheon merger agreement, that UTC will consummate the separation and each of the Carrier distribution and the Otis distribution, there can be no assurance that the Carrier distribution and the Otis distribution will occur on or around the same date or that either distribution will occur at all.
 UTC is making available a separate information statement relating to the Otis distribution that contains important additional information regarding the distribution of common stock of Otis.